pmacik/ocp-utils/ocp4-aws/README.md

 # Utilities for creating and destroying OCP 4 clusters on AWS

-## Prerequisities
+## Pre-requisities

-1. Follow the steps 1-3 in of the [instuctions](https://cloud.openshift.com/clusters/install) to prepare AWS.
+1. Follow the `Pre-requisites` steps of the [instuctions](https://cloud.redhat.com/openshift/install/aws/installer-provisioned) to prepare AWS.
-2. Get a `pull-secret` from step 4 of the instuctions.
+2. Get a `pull-secret` from the instuctions.
-3. Get the latest `openshift-install` from step 5 of the instuctions. (or download it from [here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/))
+3. Get the latest `openshift-install` from the instuctions. (or download it from [here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/))
 4. Choose the workspace directory to where the cluster meta-data directories and this utilities will live and set the `OCP4_AWS_WORKSPACE` env variable accordingly (current direcory `.` is the default value).

 ## Prepare install config